simoninns/efm-tools/README.md

-# efm-tools
+# EFM tools
-A suite of tools for EFM
+A suite of tools for EFM encoding, decoding and processing

+See the Wiki for details.